 It is rare, but some patients may find that their healing skin is unusually sensitive to the makeup that was regularly used prior to treatment.
 In such instances, makeup should be avoided until a substitute can be found or until the healing progresses to a point at which the makeup no longer causes a reaction.

 Above all, in the months following treatment, it’s important to protect the treated area from the sun until all the color has returned to normal.
 Using sun protection regularly will help to maintain your results and reduce the chance of any new sun damage to your skin.

 If you must be in the sun, apply a strong sun block with an SPF of 15 or higher and shade your face with a hat or visor.
 If resurfacing was performed around the eyes, it’s best to also wear good quality sunglasses with UVA and UVB 100 percent filters.

 The final result from laser resurfacing may take several months to fully appear.
 However, once the pinkness fades, patients usually notice a significant improvement in the quality of their skin and a fresher, smoother appearance.

 It’s important to understand that your results will be long lasting, but not permanent.
 Remember, your new skin is not immune to the effects of aging.
 In the months and years following your laser treatment, your natural facial movements will eventually cause any “expression” lines to recur.

 As with other methods of skin rejuvenation, laser treatments can usually be repeated.
-However, by protecting yourself from the sun and following a skin-care regimen recommended by your plastic surgeon, you can help maintain your rejuvenated look.
+However, by protecting yourself from the sun and following a skin-care regimen recommended by Dr. Nikolov, you can help maintain your rejuvenated look.